This adorable little dog with a big personality definitely lives up to the promise of his parents.

 Whilst it might be tempting to let the little fellow have his own way (after all, he doesn’t take up much room on the coach) down this path lies a snappy adult dog that barks at guests and threatens to bite them.

-The alternative is an altogether more rosie picture where your Shorkie welcomes visitors and is happy to participate because they know the rules.
+The alternative is an altogether more rosy picture where your Shorkie welcomes visitors and is happy to participate because they know the rules.